vvaswani/jade/README.md

 ### Configuration: Apache

-  * Ensure that your Apache server has the `AllowOverride All` directive set for the Web sever document root.
+  * Ensure that your Apache server has the `AllowOverride All` directive set for the Web server document root.
   * Ensure that your Apache server has the `mod_rewrite` module enabled.

 ### Configuration: PHP